sachinprasanna/aip-assignment3/README.md

 # Installation

-Run the following command to run the code:
+Clone this repo.
+Open local terminal and run the following command in project folder:

 ```
 # install modules